intershop/devenv-4-iom/doc/02_configuration.md

 _devenv-4-iom_ provides a simple mechanism to avoid port collisions.
 The configuration variable `INDEX` controls the port usage when providing services at OS level.
 Just make sure that every IOM configuration uses a different value for `INDEX`.
 After changing the `INDEX` value, you have to delete and create the cluster (see section [Change Configuration Values](#change_config)).

+## Define aliases for commands

+It is possible to define aliases for existing top-level commands by setting the configuration properties listed below.
+These aliases have to match some conditions and they also have some restrictions:

+* Aliases are evaluated only, if no command could be identified at all.
+Hence, it is impossible to redefine existing commands.
+The same is true, if you are defining aliases that are sharing the prefix with an existing command.
+Also in this case, the existing command will have precedence, if the user is entering the prefix only and not the full command.
+* If you define aliases, that share a common prefix, the first alias with this prefix will win.
+Order of aliases is the same as provided by the default properties file.
+* Aliases must consist of characters and '-' only.
+Any other characters are ignored.
+* If more then alias should be defined for a command, they have to be separated with ','.

+Please note, that the *ALIASES_\**-properties not displayed by common commands (*info config*, *get config*) if they are empty.

+### Config properties to define aliases for top-level commands

+* *ALIASES_INFO*
+* *ALIASES_CREATE*
+* *ALIASES_DELETE*
+* *ALIASES_APPLY*
+* *ALIASES_DUMP*
+* *ALIASES_GET*
+* *ALIASES_LOG*

 ## Migrate a Configuration After Updating _devenv-4-iom_

 After updating _devenv-4-iom_, the content of the current configuration file has to be updated too.
 The new version of _devenv-4-iom_ might bring a new template for configuration files, which may contain new properties or improved comments.
 You have to create a new configuration file based on this template, which is filled with your current configuration.
 To do so, just create a new project-specific configuration file.
 Make sure your current project configuration is used during this process, but not your user-specific configuration (see section [Reset Project Configuration Partially](#reset_config_partially)).